Skip to content

 }

-• Need to add key events manually where triggered, for example, Button onClick event, reference source code example ManualActivity.kt:
+• Button and other events need to be added manually at the trigger point, for example, Button onClick event, source code example refer to ManualActivity.kt:

 view.setOnClickListener(new View.OnClickListener() {